-- Relying on unhealthy habits such as excessive drinking, smoking or drug use as a way of coping with your insecurities is also a clear-cut sign of self-sabotaging behavior
+- Substance abuse: Relying on unhealthy habits such as excessive drinking, smoking, or drug use as a way of coping with your insecurities is also a clear-cut sign of self-sabotaging behavior

-- Another key indicator that you may be sabotaging a relationship out of fear is that you take the focus off your relationship and start prioritizing work, friendships or hobbies the minute things start becoming intense
+- Avoidance of commitment: Another key indicator that you may be sabotaging a relationship out of fear is that you take the focus off your relationship and start prioritizing work, friendships, or hobbies the minute things start becoming intense

-- Deliberately backtracking on promises to invest in the relationships or plans to spend more time together.
-This is a sign that you’re not only ruining a relationship but also making your partner resent you for it.
+- Breaking promises: Deliberately backtracking on promises to invest in the relationship or plans to spend more time together.
+You’re not only ruining a relationship but also making your partner resent you for it.
 By doing so, you’re laying the groundwork for self-sabotaging relationships